dkouzoup/ms-eetc/README.md

 # ms-eetc

-Multiple shooting for computationally efficient train trajectory optimization
+Open-source code for paper: "Multiple shooting for computationally efficient train trajectory optimization"

+- arxiv link to be added upon submission